Home / Coffee knowledge / Host for Kassensturz broadcast on the topic of capsules

 Gastgeber für Kassensturz-Sendung zum Thema Kapseln

-We hosted the Kassensturz show on SRF broadcast on August 21, 2018, on the topic of coffee capsules.
-Together with Patrick Zbinden, we led the sensory panel and ensured the quality of the testing.
-It's always exciting to see what appears in a short segment after a long day of filming.
-However, from my perspective, some key statements were well conveyed.
-The tasting was diverse (for the test as a pdf).
+We were the hosts for the Kassensturz broadcast on SRF aired on August 21, 2018, which focused on capsule coffee.
+Together with Patrick Zbinden, we led the sensory panel and ensured the quality of the testing process.
+It is always exciting to see what makes it into a short segment after a long day of filming.
+In my opinion, however, some key points were well conveyed.
+The tasting was diverse (to the test as a PDF).

 Capsule in the test

 Coffee from a capsule can taste bad, good, or very good.
-In the test, we also tasted good coffee beverages.
+We tasted some good coffee drinks during the test as well.
 Nevertheless, it is important to note: strictly speaking, coffee from a capsule is not an espresso.
-The concentration of dissolved coffee particles makes capsule coffee more similar to a Café crème than an espresso.
+The concentration of dissolved coffee particles makes capsule coffee more similar to a café crème than an espresso.

-In the test, we measured a TDS (Total Dissolved Solids) of 3.67% for capsule coffee using a refractometer.
-This is not surprising given the use of "only" 5.5 grams of coffee.
-Of course, not as much can be extracted from 5.5 g as from 7 – 9 g for an espresso from a portafilter machine.
-If the coffee from the capsule is then pulled "long," as recommended on many packages (40 ml), the concentration can hardly be strong.
+In our test, we use a refractometer to measure a TDS (Total Dissolved Solids) of 3.67% for the capsule coffee.
+This is not surprising, considering the use of "only" 5.5 grams of coffee.
+Naturally, you cannot extract as much from 5.5 g as you can from 7–9 g in an espresso from a portafilter machine.
+If the coffee from the capsule is then drawn "long," as recommended on many packages (40 ml), the concentration can hardly be strong.

-For espresso, we regularly measure results between 7 and 9.5 TDS.
-This is naturally reflected in the texture of the beverage and the intensity of the flavors.
+With espresso, we regularly measure results between 7 and 9.5 TDS.
+This is, of course, reflected in the texture of the drink and the intensity of the flavors.

-From my perspective, the classification of coffee beverages should first be based on the concentration of dissolved particles in relation to water.
+From my point of view, coffee drinks should first be categorized based on the concentration of dissolved particles in relation to water.

-Secondly, one can then consider what equipment was used to brew the beverage.
-This perspective makes sense because, even today, espresso-like beverages can be brewed both from a portafilter machine and from a very good fully automatic piston machine.
+The equipment used to brew the drink can then be considered secondarily.
+This perspective makes sense because, even today, espresso-like drinks can be brewed using a portafilter machine just as well as a high-quality fully automatic piston machine.

 In a filter coffee course, we brewed an espresso and then adjusted it to the strength of a filter coffee by adding water.
-After filtering out the solid particles that pass through the metal sieve of the portafilter, the beverage was very similar to filter coffee brewed with a hand filter.
+After filtering out the solid particles that pass through the metal sieve of a portafilter, the drink was very similar to filter coffee brewed with a manual filter.

 Green Concept Map Chart